pauljohnleonard/py-vid2live/README.md

 Open CV with python

-Not sure I used this google is your friend here
+I looked at this
 https://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/

+but only did this

 brew tap homebrew/science
+brew install opencv3 --with-contrib --with-python3

+ipython
 In [1]: import cv2

 In [2]: cv2.__version__